tonywzhang/Study-Guide-Notes/web.md

 8. The browser displays the HTML content (for HTML responses which is the most common).

 #### How does DNS Work?

+The Domain Name System is one of the most important and over-looked parts of the internet.

+Without it, the internet as we know it would collapse.

+So many services we get from the internet that we take for granted would not be available to us as we know it.